phbuech/ema2wav/README.md

 This work has benefited/partially benefited from a government grant managed by the Agence Nationale de la Recherche under the "Investissements d'Avenir" programme with the reference ANR-10-LABX-0083 (contributing to the IdEx University of Paris - ANR-18-IDEX-0001, LABEX-EFL) and by the German Research Foundation (DFG) as part of the SFB1252 “Prominence in Language” (Project-ID 281511265), project A04 “Dynamic modelling of prosodic prominence” at the University of Cologne.

+## 6. How to cite
+If you want to cite our work in you publications, please use the following reference:<br/>

+* Buech, P., Roessig, S., Pagel, L., Muecke, D., Hermes, A. (2022) ema2wav: doing articulation by Praat.
+Proc.
+Interspeech 2022, 1352-1356, doi: 10.21437/Interspeech.2022-10813